Case Details

 What Was the Outcome?

-The court accepted the sisters’ primary case and held that the Defendant held his interest in the Property on a resulting trust for the Father.
-As a result, the Defendant could not claim sole beneficial ownership by survivorship.
-The court further held that each of the four siblings acquired a 25% share of the beneficial interest through the combined effect of the Father’s intestacy and the Mother’s will.
+The court accepted the plaintiffs' primary case and held that the defendant holds his interest in the property on a resulting trust for the father's estate.
+As a result, each of the four siblings has acquired a 25% share of the beneficial interest in the property through the combined effect of the father's intestacy and the mother's will.

 Why Does This Case Matter?